tanmaycharita/tanmaycharita/README.md

 ### Hi there 👋

-* 🌱 I’m currently learning   Web Apps
+* 🌱 I’m currently pursuing Masters.
 * 💬 Ask me about programming.
 * 📫 You can reach me on tanmaycharita@gmail.com
 * ⚡ Fun fact: I'm a professional foodie.